TheOdinProject/curriculum/git/foundations_git/git_basics.md

 #### Avoid editing directly on GitHub

-When trying to make quick changes to the files in your repo, such as attempting to fix a typo in your README.md, you might be tempted to make this change directly via Github.
+When trying to make quick changes to the files in your repo, such as attempting to fix a typo in your README.md, you might be tempted to make this change directly via GitHub.
 However, it is best to avoid this, as it will cause issues that require more advanced Git knowledge than we want to go over at this stage (it is covered in a future lesson).
 For now, it is advised to make any changes via your local files, then commit and push them using Git commands in your terminal once ready.

 </div>